MicrosoftDocs/azure-devops-yaml-schema/task-reference/publish-build-artifacts-v1.md

 **`ParallelCount`** - **Parallel count**<br>
 `string`.
 Optional.
 Use when `ArtifactType = FilePath && Parallel = true`.
 Default value: `8`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Enter the degree of parallelism (the number of threads) used to perform the copy.
+Specifies the degree of parallelism (the number of threads) used to perform the copy.
 The value must be at least 1 and not greater than 128.
 Choose a value based on CPU capabilities of the build agent.
 <!-- :::editable-content-end::: -->
 <br>